Most criminal matters are finalised by way of the accused pleading guilty and being sentenced.

-A plea of guilty involves you acknowledging your guilt for an offence, and is ordinarily a matter to be taken into account by the court when sentencing you.
+A plea of guilty involves you acknowledging your guilt for an offence, and is a matter taken into account by the court when sentencing .
 A plea of guilty is evidence of some remorse and also saves the court and the community the expense of a lengthy contested trial.

 You can enter a plea of guilty at any time, but doing so makes it very difficult to change your mind later.
 It is strongly recommended that you do not enter a plea of guilty to anything until you have received proper legal advice.

-Our experienced solicitors can provide you with legal advice on the charges against you before you make the important decision of how you will plead.
+We can provide you with legal advice on the charges against you, your prospects of a successful defence, and of negotiating more favourable charges before you make the important decision of how you will plead.

 Some of the advantages of pleading guilty are:

 - you may receive a lesser sentence for pleading guilty early, and for saving the time and expense of the courts and witnesses (this can be up between 25% – 50% off in some circumstances);

 - you are likely to spend less time in court and possibly endure less embarrassment and stress;

 - you may be able to put the matter behind you, deal with it more quickly and get on with the important matters in your life.